strosu/learning-notes/books/Designing Data Intensive Applications - Revisited.md

     - on the contrary, machines becoming unavailable is a routine occurrence that should be planned for
 - the cloud providers themselves are responsible for ensuring reliabiity at this level usually, e.g. by spinning up a new VM when one dies

+- the network connection between any two nodes can fail at any point
+    - futhermore, we cannot know for a fact the nature of the failure.
+A timeout for example can mean
+        - our message never reached the destination, so its recepient is not aware of it
+        - it reached its recipient, which performed some actions in reaction to it (e.g. a write operation), but we failed to receive their response

+### Software errors

+- as opposed to hardware failures, which tend to be localized (e.g. hard drive failure over distance is not related), software bugs have the potential to take out the entire service
+- usually surface when the underlying assumptions stop being true, e.g. that a service we depend on will continue to return successfully
+- measuring the system behavior in production is essential; it can also help validate our assumptions, e.g. an end-to-end operation results in what we expect it to
+    - this way, the system can constantly check itself and report any inconsistencies

+### Human errors

+- the most prevalent source of issues; poor configuration is more likely to be the cause of an outage
+- several ways to minimize the likelyhood:
+    - design the API / library such that it's easy to do the right thing and hard to do the wrong one
+    - setting up clear monitoring, such as performance metrics and error rates
+    - can give an early warning for failures, as well as allow for diagnosing the issue

 ## Scalability
 - the system should be able to accomodate growth: both in the total amount of data it stores, as well as the incoming rate.
 - we should also be able to accomodate more complex data coming in as the requirements evolve over time

 ## Maintainability
 - the various (and changing) set of people working on the system should be able to do so *productively*, e.g.

+# Chapter 2 - Data models and Query languages

+Data models reflect the way we think about the problem we are solving.
+Once we chose the right models and abstractions for our problem, the solution is usually obvious.

+There are several layers of models, stacked on top of each other:

+1. The internal models of our application: objects, data structures and APIs.
+These are specific to the application being developed.
+    - an example: a payment request and transaction.
+These are domain specific.
+2. When persisting these, we need to map them to a representation the storage layer would understand, e.g. tables, json documents etc.
+    - an example: mapping a payment order to a row in a dynamo table
+3. The storage engine represents its objects in memory / on the disk.
+Based on the chosen implementation, the entire layer is efficient for some operations, while not idea for others
+    - an example: doing a many-to-many join is less than ideal for dynamo, since we need to make several requests to get the entire model

+Each layer hides the complexity below it and exposes a simple abstraction to be used by the callers.
+Examples: a paygate API that is a facade for the underlying operations.

+## Options for reprensenting our models

+1. In a traditional SQL fashion, we can represent our models in separate tables, with FKs referencing other entries.
+    - Example: payment orders table and payments table, with the payment row having a FK to the payment order Id
+    - relatively straighforward if the relations are 1-1 or 1-many, e.g. a **tree structure**.

+2. Storing the entire document as a JSON in a column.
+Tipically we can't search / index within this document, but we let the application interpret its content.
+    - storing the object as a JSON makes the relationship between the nodes explicit, e.g. payments live under a payment order

+Storing IDs vs storing values:

+- IDs never need to change (as opposed to names etc), as they are not meaningful to humans.
+Thus they are more flexible.
+- referencing an ID removes duplication.
+Storing the text directly would require duplicating it in every record that uses it.
+- storing the ID requires a Join to resolve it to the actual textual value.
+    - for relational DBs, this is straightforward and supported by the engines themselves
+    - for non-relational, it usually involves making multiple queries to the DB

+Example: storing user information inside the payment order vs storing the user ID
+- if we store an ID for the product, this can be resolved when querying (by also making a query to retrive the user and their details based on its ID)
+    - this allows the information to be dynamic, e.g. a user can change their name
+- if we store the information directly, it removes the need for another query
+    - however, we'd need to update all the duplicated information should something change for that user

+## The relational model

+- all the data is laid out in the open - a table is a collection of rows with no other special meaning
+- one can query a subset or all the records in a table
+- the query optimizer decides how to execute the query, **and which indexes to use**.
+Adding a new index does not involve code changes, it will instead be chosen automatically if it would help with a particular query's execution.

+### Relational charateristics:

+- better support for joins
+- better 1-n / n-n relationship modelling
+- you can refer to any object directly
+- validates the schema on write; if no match, the DB will prevent the write (statictly typed checking)
+- schemas are a useful mechanism when we expect all records to follow the same structure.
+It can be used to document and enforce this.

+### Document characteristics:

+- easier to map to actual objects being used by the application, as we can deserialize the entire tree into an in-memory model right away
+- if using nested objects, we cannot reference them directly.
+E.g. if all payments for an order live under the same entry for the Payment Order, we wouldn't be able to retrieve one of them without knowing their parent
+- "validates" the schema on read, but deserializing it into an object with an implicit structure (dynamic type checking)
+- modifying the schema is as simple as writing in the new format
+    - the burden of keeping both versions in check falls to the application code
+- data locality:
+    - the entire document it stored in a contiguous block on the disk
+    - if we often need to access large parts of it at the same time, reading will be faster due to *storage locality*
+    - as opposed to this, multiple index lookups will probably need to read multiple disk locations, thus be slower (even if it's all part of the same query)
+    - if we only use a small part of the document, the DB will still load the entire value. which is wasteful
+    - keeping the documents small is ideal, as well as avoiding rewrites (the entire value has to be overwritten)